jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 <strong>Pro Tip</strong>

-When teaching with notebooks, you often will want to refer to a cell my name.
+When teaching with notebooks, you often will want to refer to a cell by name.
 You could refer to a cell by its input prompt number.
 However, keep in mind that this number will change if you excecute the cell again, or that students may have different numbers if they, too, are executing their own copy of the notebook.
 A better